Time Series Analysis

 Code

-decomposition = seasonal_decompose(ts, model='additive')
+decomp = seasonal_decompose(ts, model=model)

 plt.tight_layout()